-Assess Country Risk as Part of Market Entry
+Assess Country Risk

 There is a risk to every shipment, whether in the U.S. or internationally.
 When evaluating a strategy for entering a new international market, be aware of potential risks and the resources that can help mitigate that risk.
 Then you can be as prepared as possible if an adverse event happens.

 Resources and Assistance

 - The U.S. Commercial Service, though trade professionals at U.S. Embassies and Consulates, can provide information about operating in the country.

 - Country Commercial Guides - provide valuable insight into doing business in a country.

 - Initial Market Check - a service that can assess your potential in a market.

 - Learn in advance whether your product is subject to additional foreign duties as a result of a foreign trade remedy action.
 The International Trade Administration’s Trade Remedies Compliance staff helps U.S. companies affected by foreign antidumping, countervailing duty and safeguard investigations of their exports.